Mutoxicated/Mutoxicated/README.md

 - Hello.
 - I do game development plus some side projects.
-- Lua learner, C# enthusiast and an avid rustacean.
+- Lua learner, C# enthusiast, an avid rustacean and average golang user.
 - Big fan of https://pewpew.live/

 Here are my stats because why not: